1968 Formula One season: Round 7: Britain

-Race 8: Germany
+Round 8: Germany

 After Jo Siffert's unexpected victory for Rob Walker at Brands Hatch, the F1 teams headed off to the most challenging circuit of the year: the 14.2 mi Nürburgring and more bad weather, the previous four races having all been affected by rain.
 The field was much as normal with the only major additions being German Kurt Ahrens, driving a third Brabham and German Hubert Hahne entered in a BMW-entered Lola-BMW Formula 2 car, the Munich manufacturer having a look at the state of competitiveness in F1.
 It rained throughout practice and Jacky Ickx took pole position in his Ferrari by a full 10 seconds with Chris Amon (Ferrari) second and Jochen Rindt third in his Brabham.
 Graham Hill was on the second row in his Lotus, alongside the Cooper-BRM of Vic Elford.
 The third row featured Jackie Stewart's Matra-Ford, John Surtees in the Honda and Piers Courage in a Reg Parnell Racing BRM.
 At the start of the race–in pouring rain—Hill took the lead from Amon, Rindt and Stewart.
 In the course of the first lap however, Stewart moved to the front and built a nine-second lead, using his Dunlop wet tires to maximum effect.
 By the end of the second lap, his lead was out to 34 seconds and after 14 laps he was over four minutes ahead of second-placed Graham Hill, who spun at one point but was able to get out of the car, push it back into the right direction and get it restarted before Rindt arrived, third-placed Amon having spun off earlier on the same lap.
 Hill managed to keep Rindt behind him third, while fourth place fell to Ickx.
 Stewart later referred to this race as his greatest Grand Prix victory.

 The Gold Cup non-championship race at the Oulton Park circuit near Manchester, England attracted some of the big names and victory went to Jackie Stewart in his Matra-Ford.